xrdocs/programmability/_blogs/Dial-out-MDT-with-TIG.md

   DGroup1           self-describing-gpb Tcp         Active  57100   10.30.111.165
 ```

+# Conclusion

-<p align="justify">Consequently, this concludes the article, wherein you gained insights into TCP and gRPC Dial-out MDT by employing the TIG stack as a collector.</p>
+<p align="justify"> In this article, you gained insights into TCP and gRPC Dial-out MDT by employing the TIG stack as a collector.
+Please feel free to experiment with various grafana queries, and observe the graph adjustments corresponding to query modifications.</p>